Incentivizing Quality Text Generation via Statistical Contracts: Problem Setting: Contract Design for Text Generation

 \paragraph{Information structure (who knows what).} The agent's available actions $\mathcal{G}$ and the possible scores $[m]$ are known to both players.
 As the quality distributions $F_i$ can be learned from past data, we assume they are known to both principal and agent.
 As the costs of inference $\{\Cost_i\}$ depend on internal implementation details, we assume the costs are known to the agent but uncertain to the principal.
 We thus aim for a contract optimization framework which maximizes different types of objectives, and allows for optimization of $t$ even when the costs incurred by the agent are uncertain to the principal.

 \paragraph{Objectives: min-budget, min-pay and min-variance contracts.} In \cref{eq:optimal_contract}, different norms $\Norm{t}$ correspond to different possible optimization goals of the principal: For example, a contract is \emph{min\nobreakdash-pay} if it incentivizes the target action using minimum total expected payment $\expect{j\sim F_n}{t(j)}$ among all contracts in $\FeasibleContracts(g_n)$ \citep{dutting2019simple}; In \cref{eq:optimal_contract}, this corresponds to the $\ell_1$ norm weighted by the quality distribution of the target action.
 Similarly, a contract is \emph{min-budget} if it incentivizes the target action using minimum budget $B_t=\max_j t(j)$ \citep{saig2023delegated}; In \cref{eq:optimal_contract}, this corresponds to the $\ell_\infty$ norm.
 Additionally, we also consider a natural \emph{min-variance} objective, which was not previously studied to our knowledge.
-A min-variance contract minimizes the objective $\Var(t)$, correspoding to a weighted $\ell_2$ norm (see \Cref{appx:variance}).
+A min-variance contract minimizes the objective $\Var(t)$, corresponding to a weighted $\ell_2$ norm.
+Optimal contracts for these objectives can be computed in polynomial time by solving a corresponding linear or convex-quadratic program (see \Cref{subsec:linear_programs_and_equivalent_forms}).
 We also consider approximately-optimal contracts:

 \begin{definition}[$\eta$-optimal contract] Let $\eta \ge 1$.
 For contract setting $(F,c)$, let $t^*\in\FeasibleContracts(g_n)$ be the optimal contract with respect to objective $\Norm{t}$.
 A contract $t\in\FeasibleContracts(g_n)$ is \emph{$\eta$-optimal} if $\Norm{t}\le \eta \Norm{t^*}$. \end{definition}